top of page

 town

-And St. Nicholas was Italian, wasn't he?
+And St. Nicholas loved Italy, didn't he?

 And butterflies like the color yellow